jkool702/forkrun/DOCS/DOCS_ALL.md

 ### EXECUTION BACKENDS

 - `-X`, `--external`          : Force external binary execution to enable the ultra-fast C-level vfork engine, which is FASTER than parallelizing the equivalent builtin command.
-If a command exists as both a builtin and a disk binary, this prefers the disk binary. *(NOTE: If -U or -i or -I are used, the ultra-fast-path is disabled, and this flag has no effect).*
+If a command exists as both a builtin and a disk binary, this prefers the disk binary.
+Implemented via `posix_spawnp` — on glibc this uses `CLONE_VFORK` internally, so 'vfork engine' and 'posix_spawnp' describe the same fast path. *(NOTE: If -U or -i or -I are used, the ultra-fast-path is disabled, and this flag has no effect).*
 - `-C`, `--plugin <so:fn>`    : Load a native C plugin for zero-tax execution.
 Format: `-C path/to/plugin.so:function_name`.
 If a .c file exists alongside the .so, it will be auto-compiled with `gcc -O3 -shared -fPIC`.
 See [`C_PLUGIN.md`](C_PLUGIN.md) for additional info.

 ### OUTPUT MODES